DogeisCut/DogeisDiep/README.md

 Welcome to **Dogeis Diep**, a diep.io private server created with diepcustom!
 There are over 100+ tanks, features and additions for you to play around with, and more features are being added almost every day!
 I encourage you to invite your friends!

-You can level up to level 60 but stop growing at level 45, level 60 tanks/tier 4 tanks are available!
+You can level up to level 60 but stop growing at level 45, level 60 tanks/tier 5 tanks are available!
 Hold K to level up and press O to retry.

 **Discord:** [https://discord.gg/98NwxqJacr](https://discord.gg/98NwxqJacr)
 # Changelog

+**November 19th, 2025**
+- Added auto variants for (almost) every single tier 4 tank.
+- Nerfed Trapped Wall health.

 **November 18th, 2025**
 - Introduced the Dark Travels gamemode.
 Good luck.